NeoGeographyToolkit/StereoPipeline/docs/examples/sfm_iss.rst

 example, for the JEM, which is long in one dimension, one can subdivide it along that axis.

-Ensure that the portions have generous overlap, so many images will show up in more than one list, and that each obtained group of images forms a connected component.
+Ensure that the portions have generous overlap, so many images show up in more than one list, and that each obtained group of images forms a connected component.
 That is to say, the union of surface patches as seen from all images in a group should be a contiguous